 Instead of focusing on one team at all times, it is essential to split up the work so that everyone can participate and help build the workflow.
 The inputs from different employees and their perspectives on the particular task will help get rid of the errors until the right version of the process can be implemented.

 7. Test and Trial

 There are instances when a newly launched process will instantly fail because the team is unable to comprehend and implement it.
-Never give up and keep testing it in different environments, make more changes until the actual goal is achieved.
+Never give up and keep testing it in different environments, and make more changes until the actual goal is achieved.
 There is nothing wrong with making changes to workflow so that it suits the theme of your company.

 8. Adopt Automation and Don’t Be Skeptical About it

 Most managers worry that automation could affect quality but it is the opposite of what you might have presumed so far through the years.
-Human employees are always less inclined to do work that is highly repetitive and doesn’t involve much decision making.
+Human employees are always less inclined to do work that is highly repetitive and doesn’t involve much decision-making.
 It often reduces their productivity in the other jobs handled.

 However, by introducing automation into the daily list of projects they handle to avoid redundancy, you can encourage employees to focus on the stuff they love the most.
-They can contribute much better to the team and for the entire organization.
+They can contribute much better to the team and to the entire organization.

 9. Follow Productivity Measurements and Evaluate

 The metrics can always be retrieved from software that you use for your workflow management such as Cflow.